 The real reason you’re probably reading this… will lavender oil help your child sleep better?

 Honestly, I can’t give you a specific yes or no answer.
-It might, it might not help at all.
+It might, or it might not help at all.
 It depends on the baby.

 Number One Tip – the biggest factor that will help your child sleep is helping them learn independent sleep skills.
 When your child learns to put themselves back to sleep in the middle of the night, they will experience restorative, restful nights.